espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     - Model can also be divided into SIG model and vendor model.
 All behaviors of SIG models are officially defined while behaviors of vendor models are defined by users.

-2.2 Is the format of messages corresponding to each model fixed?
+2.2 Is the Format of Messages Corresponding to Each Model Fixed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - Messages, which consist of opcode and payload, are divided by opcode.

     - The type and the format of the messages corresponding to models are both fixed, which means the messages transmitted between models are fixed.

-2.3 Which functions can be used to send messages with the models of nodes?
+2.3 Which Functions Can Be Used to Send Messages with the Models of Nodes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - For client models, users can use the API :cpp:func:`esp_ble_mesh_client_model_send_msg` to send messages.